aadityajoshi205/NOSQL_Project_extension/README.md

 - Add any number of databases.
 - Just include the appropriate connector.
 - Register database name in the databases[] list in the main program.
+- It is like installing drivers when adding new hardware components to a system.
+The appropriate code must be added to include the new database and corresponding handlers must be used.
+However, it is very easy to include a new database in the system because the philosophy for each database specific code remains the same for all databases.

 ## Operation Logs
 Each database maintains an oplog (operation log) that:
+- To simulate the user activity in the frontend, a universal oplogs file must be given to our system, following the syntax.
+- Then, this universal oplogs file is broken down into oplogs file specific to each database by filtering out all the operations that involve that particular database.
+### Each database-specific oplogs file:
 - Records every SET, DELETE, and UNDO operation.
 - Tracks timestamp and value of each change.
 - Allows user to review change history after each input.